 In my opinion, I find the basic physical lifting strength more functional than the type of strength that helps you hold static holds.

 Before you crucify me for my statement I want to add up that you can still build traditional strength with the help of calisthenics but I find it to be a lot more difficult and slower process compared to using dumbbells and barbells.

-At the end of the day, you decide what do you want and need.
-Both can help you achieve what you want.
+At the end of the day, you decide what do you need and want.
+Both types can help you achieve what you want.

-Even if both types of training can build a lot of strength I find lifting weights to be somewhat more efficient because of the way you train.
+Even if both types of training can help you build a lot of strength and muscle I find lifting weights to be somewhat more efficient because of the way you train.

 You are constantly trying to lift heavier and heavier weights and have the ability to do it in a ton of different ways.
-It’s also a quicker way to build it compared to calisthenics.
+It’s also a quicker way to build size and strength compared to calisthenics.

 #8 – Losing Weight (Getting Lean)

-We all know that the best way of losing weight is by doing some sort of cardiovascular activity.
-We are talking about things like jogging, fitness walking, running, riding a bicycle, doing HIIT and even dancing.
+We all know that the best way of losing weight is doing some sort of cardiovascular activity.
+I’m talking about things like jogging, fitness walking, running, riding a bicycle, doing HIIT and even dancing.

 Now you understand why nether going to the gym or doing calisthenics is the best way to lose weight.